wmacfarl/wmacfarl.github.io/projects/sand.md

 labels:
   - Processing
   - Design
-summary: A particle-flow simulation for procedural design.
+summary: Developed for <a href="http://mos.nyc">MOS</a>.
+A particle-flow simulation for procedural design.
 ---